 my-docs/

-├── assets/ ← shared assets (all projects)
+├── assets/ ← shared assets (all projects inherit these)

 ├── main-docs/

-│ ├── docmd.config.json ← project config (overrides root)
+│ ├── docmd.config.json ← project config (overrides root defaults)

 │ └── docs/ ← project content

-├── api-reference/
+├── sdk-docs/

-│ ├── docmd.config.json ← project config
+│ ├── docmd.config.json

-├── docmd.config.json ← root workspace config
+├── docmd.config.json ← workspace root config

 └── package.json

-2. Workspace Configuration
+2. Root Workspace Config

 {